gdamore/less-fork/README.md

 ## Acknowledgements

-Mark Nudelman created the original Less program, which I have used for many years on many platforms.
+Mark Nudelman created the original Less program, which we have used for many years on many platforms.

 The OpenBSD team has contributed a number of improvements, mostly